mapillary/OpenSfM/README.md

 OpenSfM
 =======

-SfM library writen in python on top of OpenCV.
+SfM library written in python on top of OpenCV.

 Dependencies
 ------------